 For information and entry forms, click the appropriate link.

-Congratulations to the winners and recipients of the 2017 Martin Luther King, Jr. Celebration Program.
+Congratulations to the winners and recipients of the MLK Celebration Program 2017-2018.

 Perry Township’s Department of Student Services will host a district wide Humanitarian Awards Banquet at the Perry Township Education Center.
 Perry schools are invited to nominate an adult and a student from their school who exemplifies a pattern of positive human relations as it relates to diversity, care and concern for others, the betterment of humanity and improvement to the quality of life.